tyura/ci-cd-example/README.md

-# ci-cd-sample
+# ci-cd-example
-This is a sample of CI/CD code for a Node.js application.
+This is an example of CI/CD code for a Node.js application.